 Stafford Hospital administrators given more time by Monitor

-Administrators running Stafford Hospital have been given more time by the health regulator to submit a report on the future funding of services.
+Administrators running Stafford Hospital have been given more time to plan the future of its services.

-The Mid Staffordshire NHS Trust went into administration in April after a report said it was not "clinically or financially sustainable".
+The Mid Staffordshire NHS Trust went into administration on 16 April after a report concluded it was not "clinically or financially sustainable".

 The trust also runs Cannock Chase Hospital.

-The trust, which was at the centre of the public inquiry led by Robert Francis QC into poor standards of care, was the first NHS foundation trust to be put into administration.
+The Mid Staffordshire NHS Trust, which was at the centre of the public inquiry led by Robert Francis QC into poor standards of care, was the first NHS foundation trust to be put into administration.